-6 Myths About Buying Ethical Clothing
+6 Myths About Ethical and Sustainable Fashion

 The most common negative comments I get on ethical fashion articles I’ve written for other sites tend fall into one of two categories, either:

 Good for you for having enough money to buy expensive clothes.
 Some of us can’t afford to buy a closet full of ethical clothing and it’s classist for you to even mention it.
 Have you no pity on poor people in your own country?

 Have you considered the fact that people in foreign countries will lose their jobs if we stop buying from sweatshops?
 Better to have a lousy job than no job at all.

 Some of them are considerably less harsh and some are too horrific to repeat here, but it’s clear to me that the biggest deterrence to acquiring an ethical wardrobe is money.
 So let me clarify a few things.